Corey Bailey

 plenty of suction and be somewhat quieter too.
 I used the cleaning formula

-recommended by the Library of Congress and for brushes, I used fine bristle artist
+recommended by the Library of Congress and for brushes, I used fine bristle paint

-paint brushes.
-For a cleaning platform, I hacked an old (useless) turntable that I
+brushes, trimmed as needed.
+For a cleaning platform, I hacked an old (useless)

-bought at a thrift store for 2 bucks.
+turntable that I bought for 2 bucks.
 The only remaining problem was the fact that I

 could only vacuum up a swath equal to the width of the crevice tool which

-needed some improvement.
-By the time I got around to contacting Nick at Canfab
+improvement.
+By the time I got around to contacting Nick at Canfab 3D, he had

-3D, he had already made the improvements I was about to suggest.
-I bought the
+already made the improvements that I was about to suggest.
+I bought the ‘new

-“new improved” wand and it has become part of my cleaning routine for those
+improved’ wand and it has become part of my cleaning routine for those records

-records that will withstand the vacuuming process.
-Ultimately, I bought one of
+that will withstand the vacuuming process.
+Ultimately, I bought one of Nick’s

-Nick’s RCM’s and was pleasantly surprised at how well it works.
-The unit is very
+RCM’s and was pleasantly surprised at how well it works.
+The unit is very cleverly

-uses your existing wet or dry vac so you’ll have to get used to the noise.
-Objects
+uses your existing wet or dry vacuum so, you’ll have to get used to the noise.

 certainly not objectionable.
 Ultimately, I went back to using the improved version